Applying for an Initial F-1 Visa

 Canadian Citizens

-Citizens of Canada do not need a visa to enter the United States.
-If you are a Canadian citizen, you can apply for entry to the U.S. in F-1 status directly at the port-of-entry.
-However, you are still required to pay the SEVIS I-901 fee prior to traveling to the U.S.
+Citizens of Canada traveling with a valid Canadian passport do not need a visa to enter the United States.
+If you are a Canadian citizen, you can apply for entry to the United States in F-1 status directly at the port-of-entry.
+However, Canadian citizens must have a valid Form I-20 and are required to pay the SEVIS I-901 fee prior to traveling to the United States.

 Canadian students must have the following documents when traveling to the United States: